srujana-sanaka/zorvyn-ASSIGNMENT/README.md

 Express + PostgreSQL backend with JWT auth, role-based access control, financial transactions, and dashboard analytics.

+## Documentation (what to submit)

+“Documentation” in most rubrics means **clear written instructions and API description**, not necessarily a Microsoft Word file.
+Unless your assignment explicitly asks for `.docx` or PDF, **Markdown in the repo is standard**: GitHub and GitLab render it, and reviewers expect a **README** plus a dedicated API reference.

+In this project:

+- **README.md** (this file) — setup, roles, endpoint list, deployment, assumptions, tradeoffs.
+- **docs/API.md** — full HTTP reference (methods, bodies, query params, status codes, examples).

+If the brief requires Word, copy these sections into one document or export from your editor.

 ## Tech stack
 - Node.js + Express
 - PostgreSQL